 Name: Kyle G. Sweeney

-Title: Assistant Professor of Art History
+Title: Associate Professor of Art History

 Education: Ph.D., Art and Architectural History, Rice University